boltops-tools/ufo/docs/_reference/ufo-init.md

 Set up initial ufo files.

 The `ufo init` command provides a way to quickly setup a project to be ufo ready.
 It creates a ufo folder with all the starter supporting files in order to use ufo.
 This page demonstrates how to use `ufo init`.
-The command requires these options: `--app` and `--image`.
+The command requires the `--image` option.
+If the `--app` option is not provided, then it is inferred and set as the parent folder name.
+Example:

+    cd demo
+    ufo init --image tongueroo/demo-ufo # same as --app demo

 ## Examples